Embird Embroidery Software

 New parameters applied to stitches

-New parameters applied to stitches.
-All letters use satin auto-column stitches without a pattern.
-The white fill of the bird is now a plain fill, not auto-column.
+Updated parameters applied to the stitches.
+All letters now utilize consistent satin auto-column stitches without a pattern.
+The white bird fill has been converted to a plain fill.

 Overlays in Vector Graphics and Embroidery